choopm/example-talos-kubespan-cilium-native-routing/README.md

   the kubespan tunnels are not available.
 For now do not consider trying this.
   Would be done using something like `extraArgs=--host-device=kubespan`
 - Advertise the node's pod CIDR through BGP to other nodes, tricky and extra work

+## TODO

+- It still needs to be verified that communication with nodes in foreign L3 subnets is working.
+I don't expect this to fail when using the static route patch - but still - it remains unclear until it was tested.

 ## Notes and credits